rayed/rayed.com/content/posts/2016/01/django-crud-parentchild-edition.md

 wordpress_id: 1873

 ---
-I've <a href="https://rayed.com/wordpress/?p=1266">written before</a> about implementing CRUD operations on a single table in <a href="https://www.djangoproject.com">Django</a>, and the post was very popular on my blog and I hope many people learned something from it.
+I've [written before](/posts/2013/07/django-crud-create-retrieve-update-delete/) about implementing CRUD operations on a single table in <a href="https://www.djangoproject.com">Django</a>, and the post was very popular on my blog and I hope many people learned something from it.

 The next logical step is to write a CRUD application with Parent/Child relationship, the application is bit more verbose but it follow the same simple logic used in the first post.